elegant-scipy/elegant-scipy/markdown/ch5.markdown

 In order to answer this question, we'll need a quick primer on information theory.

-The basic unit of information is the *bit*, representing choice between two options.
+The basic unit of information is the *bit*, commonly shown as a 0 or 1, representing choice between two options.
 This is straightforward: if I want to tell you whether a coin toss landed as heads or tails, I need one bit, which can take many forms: a long or short pulse over a telegraph wire (as in Morse code), a light